Holiday Village

 No analysis available

-I searched for terms like 'security patrol', 'patrol', 'roving security', and 'patrolled' and found none.
-The building has secured access features and an on-site manager per the remarks, but no evidence of a security patrol service.
+I searched for terms like 'patrol', 'security patrol', 'roving security', and 'patrolled' and found none.
+While the building is described as secured with key fob access and an on-site resident manager, there is no evidence in the public remarks of a security patrol service.

 No analysis available